In some parts of the world, being a woman puts you at a disadvantage.

 ToyBox is an Ofsted-registered early years setting, which received an ‘Outstanding’ grade in our last report.
 We offer high-quality early years education in a caring and exciting learning environment, specialising in trauma-informed practice.
 We welcome all families in Brighton and Hove and believe in offering families the wrap-around care they deserve.

-We offer a free-flow learning environment which leans towards the philosophies of Reggio Emilia Approach, Vygotsky, Dewey amonst others.
-We offer child-led activities including: loose parts, messy play, imaginative play, sensory play, disscussion tables, music, puzzles and stories.
+We offer a free-flow learning environment which leans towards the philosophies of Reggio Emilia Approach, Vygotsky, Dewey amongst others.
+We offer child-led activities including: loose parts, messy play, imaginative play, sensory play, discussion tables, music, puzzles and stories.
 We also visit our surrounding communities which include trips to local parks, museums, library and linking in with music groups.